 They seem very attractive and I’m sure that in some situations they are very effective.
 However, if they are applied to all learning situations equally, they’re unlikely to help the learner, and there’s a very good chance that they will hinder instead.

-Sometimes you need a good chunk of time to ‘get your head round’ a topic and really understand it – breaking this type of learning down into small ‘chunks’ is unlikely to help.
+Sometimes you need a good chunk of time to ‘get your head round’ a topic and really understand it – breaking this type of learning down into small pieces is unlikely to be helpful.

 Part of the issue is that some topics have long, intertwining threads going through them e.g. learning how to be an effective negotiator, and some are discrete, or self-contained points e.g. learning keyboard shortcuts such as Ctrl+S (Command+S on a Mac) to save a document.